State of Washington Classified Job Specification

 Definition

-Within a Division of Developmental Disabilities Residential Habilitation Center (RHC), write and implement vocational, educational, behavioral, therapy, motor, social, or community living skill training programs for residents.
-These staff are expected to help train and give direction to other adult training specialists.
+This position is the lead within a training, vocational, or habilitation area and program.
+Positions review data collection and reporting of individualized vocational, educational, behavioral, therapy, motor, social, or community living skill training programs of residents for accuracy.
+Incumbents are expected to help train and give direction to other Adult Training Specialists.

 Typical Work

-Be in charge of a training, vocational, or habilitation area and program; give direction to Adult Training Specialists 1 and 2 in that area, and write their performance evaluations;
+Acts as the lead within a training, vocational, or habilitation area and program; gives direction to Adult Training Specialists 1 and 2 in that area, and provides input into the performance evaluation process;

 Knowledge and Abilities